I-864 Affidavit of Support: Income Requirements & Processing Time

 What is the I-864, Affidavit of Support?

-If you submit an I-864 for marriage green card purposes, even if you get a divorce the financial sponsorship obligation does not dissolve until the time frame has elapsed or the sponsored individual dies or leaves the United States.
-That being said, it is not something to be taken lightly, and you should carefully consider if you are willing to sponsor the immigrant long-term.
+If you submit an I-864 for marriage green card, a divorce does not dissolve you of financial obligation.
+Therefore, it is not something to be taken lightly – you should carefully consider if you are willing to sponsor the immigrant long-term.

 Reunite with Your Family